 How Long Do Houston Temporary Orders Last?

-Temporary orders typically remain in effect during the pendency of a Texas divorce.
-Once a final decree is entered, the Texas divorce decree will then be the controlling document as to all property, child custody, child support and alimony issues.
+Temporary orders in Texas typically remain in effect during the pendency of a Texas divorce.
+Temporary orders will cease to govern once a final decree is entered, the Texas divorce decree will then be the controlling document as to all property, child custody, child support and alimony issues.

 Need to Establish Temporary Orders?
 Contact Us Today!

 If you want to plan your Texas divorce case, the place to start is with a call to The Larson Law Office at (713) 221-9088 to discuss Houston temporary orders.
 Our lawyers are experienced in helping our clients deal effectively with their family law issues.
 Contact us today!